Key Takeaways

 Days remaining Complete Tranche 2 timeline What to do before March 31 April to June: Build your program July 1: Day one obligations After July: Ongoing deadlines Transition period Frequently asked questionsThe Clock Is Ticking

 These aren't arbitrary dates.
-Missing them carries penalties of up to $33 million per breach under the AML/CTF Act, criminal charges, and even imprisonment.
+Missing them carries significant penalties under the AML/CTF Act, including fines, criminal charges, and imprisonment.
 Every real estate agent, conveyancer, and property developer in Australia is on this same clock.
+If you're a real estate agent, our step-by-step compliance guide walks you through exactly what to do at each stage.

 Complete Tranche 2 Timeline